Wines

 Main Regions Producing Sangiovese Grape Wines

-Sangiovese is predominantly grown in Italy, where its characteristics vary significantly across different regions due to climate variations.
+Sangiovese is predominantly grown in Tuscany, where its characteristics vary significantly across different regions due to climate variations.
 This grape is also cultivated in other parts of the world, including the United States and Argentina, where it adapts well to similar climates.
 The adaptability of Sangiovese and other Italian grapes to climates in the United States and Argentina highlights the versatility and global appeal of these Italian varieties.

 Main Regions Producing Sangiovese Grape Wines